 - The Sunday canoe/kayak half-day trip does not have a separate fee, but kayak/canoe rentals will need to be paid on-site to the vendor at $16 per person (or $32.00 for up to three people in a canoe). (optional)

 Please check ALL the appropriate option(s) below and click “Purchase” to quickly e-register for the trip.
 You will be routed to a waiver you can sign electronically, and then to the registration and payment form.
 Since every participant needs to complete a waiver, you can only register one person at a time, but registration takes just a few minutes.
-If you have trouble with the e-form, you can register manually using the info in the section above.
+If you have trouble with the e-registration below, you can register manually using the PDF in the “Manual Registration” section above (CLICK HERE).